 - Trust your legitimate company channels.
 Always use your ordering company’s mobile app or website when contacting customer service, tech assistance, or making account changes.

 - Be wary of false urgency.
-This is a true-tell of a scam.
-To get you to comply with their desires, con artists may try to instil a sense of urgency.
-Be skeptical whenever someone attempts to persuade you that you need to take immediate action.
+This is a true-tell of a holiday scam.
+Con artists may instill a sense of urgency to get you to comply with their desires.
+Be skeptical whenever someone attempts to persuade you to take immediate action.

 - Never pay over the phone.
 As a standard rule, Amazon and other legitimate companies would never request payment information via phone for goods or services, including gift cards, known as verification cards.

-Visit my December 23, 2002, post on staying safe over the holidays for more information on scams.
-Always remember that these scams are year-round, and our vigilance should also be.
+For more scam information, visit my December 23, 2002, post on staying safe over the holidays.
+Remember that these scams are year-round, and our vigilance should also be.

 What you can do

-Follow cyber-safe best practices throughout the new year, like monitoring and avoidance, you will help yourself and your family protect against all scams.
-Remember, we are here at https://www.cyologylabs.com
+Follow cyber-safe best practices throughout the new year, like monitoring and avoidance; you will help yourself and your family protect against all scams.
+You can download our mobile app, FRAUDSTER, available on Apple and Android, to learn more about consumer concerns.
+Learn more at www.FraudsterApp.com

-If you’ve already downloaded the FraudsterApp, click the training icon on the home screen to learn to protect yourself, and in the meantime, be a part of the solution by sharing tips.
+If you’ve already downloaded the FraudsterApp, click the training icon on the home screen to learn to protect yourself.
+In the meantime, share tips to be part of the solution